Horticultural charcoal is just one of many carbon-based materials to have hit the botanical spotlight.

 Horticultural Charcoal vs Activated Charcoal

-Understanding the charcoal spectrum is key in understanding the difference between horticultural charcoal and activated charcoal.
+Understanding the charcoal spectrum is the key to understanding the difference between horticultural charcoal and activated charcoal.

 There’s a lot of overlap, but the key differences will influence their effectiveness in different situations.